 - 1. Use standard fonts for letter-size mail (12 pt Courier recommended) to receive postage discounts. - 2.
 Use Standard or Media Mail whenever possible for larger bulk mailings.
-Contact the State Mail Services at (775) 684-1860 for more information. - 3.
+Contact the Mail Services Division at (775) 684-1860 for more information. - 3.
 In most cases, do not use priority mail or special delivery on Fridays or the day before a holiday.
 Regular mail will serve just as well to most destinations. - 4.
-Use certified mail rather than registered mail whenever possible, unless sending mail international. - 5.
+Use certified mail rather than registered mail whenever possible, unless sending international mail. - 5.
 Do not use special delivery for parcel post when special handling will do just as well.
 The latter is very often just as fast. - 6.
 All outgoing mail to be insured must have all proper forms filled out and attached to the mail piece(s). - 7.
 Do not send books first class, if possible.
 They may be mailed at a media mail rate. - 8.
-Five-digit ZIP codes must be used on every piece of mail. - 9.
+Nine-digit or five-digit ZIP codes must be used on every piece of mail. - 9.
 Do not stack inter-office or stamped mail in with outgoing mail. - 10.
-Foreign letters should be kept separate (airmail and surface mail). - 11.
+International letters should be kept separate (airmail and surface mail). - 11.
 When sending large packages or boxes via commercial carrier (e.g., Fed Ex, UPS, etc), designate the type of service if sending other than regular ground.
 If the package(s) is to be insured, please designate the value. - 12.
-To avoid delays in delivery of your Inter-office mail, be sure to address your mail pieces properly by including: - a.
-Agency name fully written out, versus an acronym - b.
-The destination city (e.g., Carson City, Las Vegas, Reno) - c.
-The person to whom it's going to by first and last name - d.
-Sending agency's name should be on the mailing so if it is undeliverable, it can be returned.
+To avoid delays in delivery or potential return of your inter-departmental mail, be sure to address your mail pieces properly by including: - a.
+The recipient's agency fully written out (do not use an acronym). - b.
+The destination city (e.g., Carson City, Las Vegas, Reno). - c.
+The recipient's first and last name. - d.
+The sending agency's name. - 13.
+All letters must not have any text appearing below the address block.